Edgar-Donk/tkinter.ttk.style/docs/02style_changes.rst

    .. literalinclude:: examples/02treeview.py
       :linenos:

-To show the layout I scripted a function, this was then compared to Pretty Print::
+To show the layout I used a function, this was then compared to Pretty Print::

    >>> import pprint